tianjianl/error_norm_truncation/fairseq/README.md

 ```

 ## Training
-To train a baseline model from English to the seven languages (En-X) and do inference on the test set
+To train a baseline model from English to the eight languages (En-X) and do inference on the test set
 ```
 bash train_opus_8_baseline.sh
 ```